-A Conservation Easement (CE) is land that has been set aside for "protection" of the wildlife, habitat, or beauty that exists on the land.
+A Conservation Easement (CE) is land that has been set aside for "protection" of the wildlife, habitat, or beauty that exists on the land, and bans all future development.
 Sounds great but there it is a deeper hidden agenda to take private land.
-United Nation (UN) non-governmental organizations (NGOs) are used to "buy" large parcels of land from private owners, the goal is to eventually connect them, fulfill the Wildlands Network & Y2Y objectives, ban use, and force humans into high density population areas.
-When the landowner sells the land to the NGO it devalues the land as it can no longer be developed, lowers tax revenues, and restricts human access and use.
+United Nation (UN) non-governmental organizations (NGOs) are used to "buy" large parcels of land from private owners, the goal is to eventually connect them, fulfill the Wildlands Network & Yellowstone to Yukon (Y2Y) objectives, ban use, and force humans into high density population areas.
+When the landowner sells the land to the NGO it devalues the land as it can no longer be developed, lowers tax revenues because the land can no longer be used or developed, and restricts human access and use.
 The new "partner" or NGO then gives land trusts or government entities authority to manage and control these rights and pay the landowner a reduced amount for his property without “taking” it.

 The NGO takes part of or an entire bundle of property rights from the landowner in perpetuity.
 This includes the right to possess, use, modify, develop, lease, or sell the owner’s land.
-The landowner gives up control of their land but are still obligated to pay taxes.
+The landowner gives up control of their land but are still obligated to pay taxes on it.

 To be fair this is a "voluntary" agreement.
 However, “Voluntary” can involve the landowner being notified by the NGO that they are located inside a particular area desired for “protection” and their land will be regulated or maybe taken by eminent domain.
 The only option given to the landowner is to take the “offer” of a CE.
 Landowners needing quick cash and a tax reduction find these plans attractive for a short term fix.
 NGOs target individuals for this purpose.
 CE substantially lowers land value by reducing or restricting its use and indirectly the state loses revenues.